UTAustinSPS/data-analysis/data_analysis/_sources/syllabus.rst

 The student facilitator will then review topics that proved most challenging for students based on the first-drafts submitted the previous day and help with troubleshooting errors.
-Then, each week, a student (or small group of students) will review the week’s reading material, leading discussion to be overseen by the student facilitator.
-If time permits, students will begin work on the next week’s assignment, working collaboratively.
+Then, each week, a student (or small group of students) will review the week's reading material, leading discussion to be overseen by the student facilitator.
+If time permits, students will begin work on the next week's assignment, working collaboratively.
 An example class agenda can be found below.

-Office hours will be held weekly (time and location to be provided on the first class day) for students to come ask questions or discuss the week’s reading.
+Office hours will be held weekly (time and location to be provided on the first class day) for students to come ask questions or discuss the week's reading.

 Assignments
 -----------